 Dioxins in waste

-„The amount of dioxins reported by industrial plants in wastes in 2017 corresponds to the amount in the already remediated contaminated site in Spolana Neratovice that was the site with the highest dioxin contamination in Europe,“ explained Petrlík.
+"The amount of dioxins reported by industrial plants in waste in 2017 corresponds to the amount in the already remediated contaminated site in Spolana Neratovice that was the site with the highest dioxin contamination in Europe," explained Petrlík.

 Mercury in waste

-„Something similar will happen in the case of Spolana Neratovice, too.
+“Something similar will happen in the case of Spolana Neratovice, too.
 It is important to monitor where such high amounts of toxic mercury end.
-The environmental pollution by mercury is regulated by the international Minamata Convention that has been valid also for the Czech Republic since the last year,“ said Petrlík.
+The environmental pollution by mercury is regulated by the international Minamata Convention that has also been valid for the Czech Republic since last year,” said Petrlík.

 Hexachlorobenzene in waste